AI Slop is Easy Money

 That’s easy money…

-I believe this will spill over into software development too (I’m confident it already has).
-Companies that care more about their bottom line than bug-free applications will hire inexperienced developers to create enterprise apps using AI tools, leading to major security flaws.
+I believe this will spill over into software development.
+I’m confident it already has.
+Companies that care more about the bottom line than they do bug-free applications will hire inexperienced developers to create enterprise apps using AI tools, leading to major security flaws.

-I think we’ll start seeing more reports from corporations of data breaches in the near future as novice “developers” increasingly copy and paste AI-generated code without fully understanding what it does, much less vetting it for accuracy.
+I think we’ll start seeing more reports of data breaches as novice “developers” increasingly copy and paste AI-generated code without fully understanding what it does, much less vetting it for accuracy.

-Lazy is as lazy does, and some of the developers I’ve known over the years have been very lazy…
+Lazy is as lazy does, and some developers I’ve known over the years have been very lazy…